Q: Tell us about your background as a doctor.

 Q: How do you like to spend your free time?

-A: I have an interest in the history of civilisation, anthropology, archaeology also enjoy spending time with my family.
+A: I have an interest in the history of civilization, anthropology, archaeology also enjoy spending time with my family.